Projects

 How might we co-design an emergent model of care on the Sunshine Coast that engages elders and the general community in building a community they want to age into?

-With a growing aging global population, there is a need for increased attention to the health, wellbeing, and quality of life of elders (defined in this context as older adults) in our community .
+With a growing aging global population, there is a need for increased attention to the health, wellbeing, and quality of life of elders (defined in this context as older adults) in our community.
 Elders’ loneliness and social isolation have increasingly become a public health concern both globally and locally, intensified by the current crisis facing long-term care in.
-Currently, elder care in British Columbia is provided by an overtaxed health care system and elders are viewed primarily through their care needs rather than as members of the community.
-Large centralized and institutionalized systems of care, such as long-term care homes and home care, focus on mitigating risk and managing biomedical needs.
+Currently, elder care in BC is provided by an overtaxed health care system and elders are viewed primarily through their care needs rather than as members of the community.
 Leisure and recreation programs for elders in long-term care and the community, such as therapeutic recreation, are often constrained or cut in times of crisis such as a global pandemic.

-In response, this project seeks to explore an emergent model of care in collaboration with Douglas College and Deer Crossing the Art Farm, which focuses on the region of the Lower Sunshine Coast in BC as a pilot.
+The Health Design Lab, in partnership with Douglas College and Deer Crossing the Art Farm, is exploring the development of an emergent model of care which focuses on the region of the Lower Sunshine Coast in BC.
 The aim is to leverage the strengths of this rural community —including its vibrant arts and culture community and strong grassroots organizations — to co-create a community they want to age into.
-Over 3 years, the project team, including a community stewardship team of community organizations, aims to utilize participatory arts-based practices to: create an asset map of the community, identify opportunities for programming that is mutually beneficial to elders and the local community, and pilot those programs within the community.
+Over 3 years, the project team, aims to utilize participatory arts-based practices to: create an asset map of the community, identify opportunities for programming that is mutually beneficial to elders and the local community, and pilot those programs within the community.

 project team: